stefan-hoeck/idris2-elab-util/docs/src/Doc/Primitives.md

   0 inBounds : So (1 <= value && value <= 118)
 ```

-Here, the proof of validity is builtin, which
+Here, the proof of validity is built-in, which
 allows us to publicly export `AtomicNr` without
 fear of invalid values being wrapped up in client code: